pluralsight/guides/draft/front-end-javascript/building-a-wallpaper-streaming-app-using-angular-2-and-reddit-api/article.md

 **package.json**

-Open up your <code>package.json</code> file and replace its contents with the following snippet:
+Open your <code>package.json</code> file and replace its contents with the following snippet:

 ```json